 Per the Texas A&M Forest Service Entomology Extension, dislodging insects with a water wand type of spray nozzle is ideal when the stream is strong enough to knock the bugs off, but not so intense that it damages plants.
 The best kind can be angled to spray the undersides of leaves.

 A firm spray should kill aphids on contact, however, be careful not to blast them from one plant to another, as any survivors will have a whole new plant to infest!

-It’s best to use horticultural oil at the first signs of infestation.
+It’s best to use horticultural oil at the first sign of infestation.
 Test the spray on a leaf before dousing an entire plant.
-Heed package warnings about not using on certain sensitive plants, those that are stressed from transplanting, or already wilting from disease or pests.
+Heed package warnings about not using it on certain sensitive plants, those that are stressed from transplanting, or any already wilting from disease or pests.

 One type is neem oil, a naturally-derived pesticide made from the pressed seeds of the neem evergreen tree, Azadirachta indica.

 Neem oil is available from Amazon in ready-to-spray and concentrated forms.